idaholab/moose/framework/doc/content/source/interfaces/Coupleable.md

-coupledValue | Values of a coupled variable in q-points coupledGradient | Gradients of a coupled variable in q-points coupledSecond | Second derivatives of a coupled variable in q-points coupledNodalValue | Values of a coupled variable at nodes. coupledVectorValue | Values of a coupled vector variable in q-points coupledCurl | Curl of a coupled vector variable in q-points coupledDot | Time derivative of a coupled variable coupledDotDu | Derivative of a time derivative of a coupled variable
+coupledValue | Values of a coupled variable in q-points coupledGradient | Gradients of a coupled variable in q-points coupledSecond | Second derivatives of a coupled variable in q-points adCoupledValue | Values of a coupled variable in q-points with automatic differentiation info adCoupledGradient | Gradients of a coupled variable in q-points with automatic differentiation info adCoupledSecond | Second derivatives of a coupled variable in q-points with automatic differentiation info coupledNodalValue | Values of a coupled variable at nodes. adCupledNodalValue | Values of a coupled (vector) variable at nodes with automatic differentiation info coupledVectorValue | Values of a coupled vector variable in q-points adCoupledVectorValue | Values of a coupled vector variable in q-points with automatic differentiation info coupledCurl | Curl of a coupled vector variable in q-points coupledDot | Time derivative of a coupled variable coupledDotDu | Derivative of a time derivative of a coupled variable